jcu-eresearch/redbox-language-editor/README.md

 This project automatically deploys itself to GitHub Pages via GitHub Actions to be hosted at https://jcu-eresearch.github.io/redbox-language-editor/.

+## Features

+* Import 2-column key-value spreadsheets or CSV language files
+* Automatically enables TinyMCE visual WYSIWYG editor when HTML is detected, or manually enable when HTML is wanted
+* Ability to download results as Excel or CSV files
+* Runs fully in browser - no server side code!
+* Automatic cleanup of HTML in messages on editing single fields or the whole document
+* Bootstrap 4 themed: currently uses [JCU CookBook](https://github.com/jcu/cookbook) for theming but works with any theme compatible with [react-bootstrap](react-bootstrap.github.io/)

 ## Setup

 Clone this repository and run `yarn` to set up the environment.